drjrkuhn/SlipInPlace/README.md

 //> dbuf == "Lo^#rus"; dsize == 7;
 ```

-The `\examples\sip_encode` folder contains a similar human-readable encoding the prints encoded and decoded streams on the Arduino's serial port.
+The `\examples\sip_encode` folder contains a similar human-readable encoding that prints encoded and decoded streams on the Arduino's serial port.

 (You can get a glimpse of how in-place _vs_ out-of-place encoding works by looking at the diagnostic buffer outputs.)